alirezagoldoust/alopeyk/README.md

 ```
 description, has_return are optional
 ### My orders
-this request requires Athentication, returns all of your orders
+this request requires Athentication, returns all of your previous orders
 ```
 (get):api/order/
 ```